 - Make the necessary changes to your code, then save a new version of your project by clicking File > Manage versions, then Save New Version.
 Close the Manage Versions dialog.

 - Click Publish > Deploy as add-on.
-(Or Sheets or Docs or Forms add-on.)
+(Or Sheets, Docs, Slides, or Forms add-on.)

 - In the dialog that appears, change the add-on's details as needed, select the new version of your script, then click Update store item.
 (If you change the add-on's name, make sure you also change the name of the Apps Script project to match, as the project name is shown in the authorization dialog.)